 "Confidential Health Care Information" is defined as all information (verbal, written, digital) relating to a patient's health care history, diagnosis, condition, treatment, or evaluation obtained from a health care provider or staff person in contact with a patient.
-It is the responsibility of Athletic Training Education, through all of its students, to safeguard the medical information on each patient, whatever form the information may come to knowledge (i.e., medical records, billing slips, appointment schedules, verbal, etc.).
+It is the responsibility of Athletic Training Program and the athletic training students, to safeguard the medical information on each patient, whatever form the information may come to knowledge (i.e., medical records, billing slips, appointment schedules, verbal, etc.).